tpokki/terraform-aws-demo/README.md

 $ terraform apply aws-demo.plan
 ```

-# Connect to your infrastucture
+### Connect to your infrastructure

-You're ready to connect to your infrastucture.
+You're ready to connect to your infrastructure.
 The RHEL Amazon Machine Image has `ec2-user` account that we can use to log in.
-Also, we use `terraform output` command to get the public image of the bastion host.
+Also, we use `terraform output` command to get the public ip of the bastion host.

 ```